-The Long-term Transmission Planning Task Force (LTPTF) was established in July 2023 to address the need for 20-year transmission studies, the need for which was confirmed in May 2024 when FERC issued its Order No. 1920.
-This white paper outlines the LTPTF's approach to developing long-term datasets, modeling assumptions, and planning methodologies to support WECC stakeholders in meeting regulatory requirements and ensuring grid reliability.
+The Long-treem Transmission Planning Task Force (LTPTF) was established in July 2023 to address the need for 20-year transmission studies, the need for which was confirmed in May 2024 when FERC issued its Order No. 1920.
+This white paper outlines the LTPTF's approach to developing long-term data-sets, modeling assumptions, and planning methodologies to support WECC stakeholders in meeting regulatory requirements and ensuring grid reliability.

-WECC will produce a Year-20 production cost model (PCM) dataset and a Year-20 reference power flow case that extend beyond the current 10-year models, providing a standardized foundation for long-term planning.
-Transmission providers will use these datasets to identify major transmission projects, evaluate long-term system trends, and integrate resource and transmission planning processes.
+WECC will produce a Year-20 production cost model (PCM) data-set and a Yyear-20 reference power flow case that extend beyond the current 10-year models, providing a standardized foundation for long-term planning.
+These data sets will be used by transmission providersransmission providers will use these datasets to identify major transmission projects, evaluate long-term system trends, and integrate resource and transmission planning processes.